Cryptorubic/multi-proxy-rubic/docs/CBridgeFacet.md

 The swap library can be found [here](../src/Libraries/LibSwap.sol).

-## LiFi Data
+## Rubic Data

 Some methods accept a `BridgeData _bridgeData` parameter.

 This parameter is strictly for analytics purposes.
-It's used to emit events that we can later track and index in our subgraphs and provide data on how our contracts are being used. `BridgeData` and the events we can emit can be found [here](../src/Interfaces/ILiFi.sol).
+It's used to emit events that we can later track and index in our subgraphs and provide data on how our contracts are being used. `BridgeData` and the events we can emit can be found [here](../src/Interfaces/IRubic.sol).

 ## Getting Sample Calls to interact with the Facet